zeek/zeek/doc/user-manual/scripting.rst

 Constants
 ~~~~~~~~~

 Bro also makes use of constants which are denoted by the "const" keyword.
-Unlike globals, constants can only be set or altered at parse time, afterwards (in runtime) the constants are unalterable.
-In most cases, constants are used in Bro scripts as containers for configuration options.
-The majority of constants defined are defined with the "&redef" attribute, making it such that the constant can be redefined.
+Unlike globals, constants can only be set or altered at parse time if the &redef attribute has been used.
+Afterwards (in runtime) the constants are unalterable.
+In most cases, redefinable constants are used in Bro scripts as containers for configuration options.
+For example, the configuration option to log password decrypted from HTTP streams is stored in ``HTTP::default_capture_password`` as shown in the stripped down excerpt from ``http/main.bro`` below.

+.. rootedliteralinclude:: ${BRO_SRC_ROOT}/scripts/base/protocols/http/main.bro
+   :language: bro
+   :linenos:
+   :lines: 8-10,19,20,74

+Because the constant was declared with the ``&redef`` attribute, if we needed to turn this option on globally, we could do so by adding the following line to our ``site/local.bro`` file before firing up Bro.

+.. rootedliteralinclude:: ${BRO_SRC_ROOT}/testing/btest/doc/manual/data_type_const_simple.bro
+   :language: bro
+   :lines: 6

 While the idea of a redefinable constant might be odd, the constraint that constants can only be altered at parse-time remains even with the "&redef" attribute.
 In the code snippet below, a table of strings indexed by ports is declared as a constant before two values are added to the table through redef statements.
 The table is then printed in a bro_init() event.
 Were we to try to alter the table in an event handler, Bro would notify the user of an error and the script would fail.

 .. rootedliteralinclude:: ${BRO_SRC_ROOT}/testing/btest/doc/manual/data_type_const.bro
    :language: bro